 In addition to Statistics 201A and 201B and PH C240A, students are expected to take PH252D (Introduction to Causal Inference) and at least two other courses from the following list:

-Previous coursework in calculus and linear algebra is suggested.
+Previous coursework in calculus and linear algebra is required.

-Common undergraduate majors for admitted applicants include biomedical and biological sciences, mathematics, and statistics.
+Common undergraduate majors for admitted applicants include statistics, biomedical and biological sciences, mathematics, and computer science.